Ready Player Two: Sonny Assu and Brendan Lee Satish Tang

 Opening Reception: Thursday, January 17, 6 – 9 pm

-With a desire to explore shared interests in their work, British Columbia artists Sonny Assu and Brendan Lee Satish Tang expand on previous collaborations in this inventive two-person exhibition.
-In Ready Player Two, the artists incorporate elements of popular culture—in particular science fiction, and various comic and gaming cultures—to consider how these forms read as symbols of cultural identity and present possibilities for rethinking race relations in contemporary society.
-This body of work acknowledges and gives shape to concealed and erased immigrant and indigenous histories through common interests in what the artists collectively refer to as “consumer geek culture.”
+With a desire to explore shared interests in their work, British Columbia artists Sonny Assu and Brendan Lee Satish Tang expanded on previous collaborations in this inventive two-person exhibition.
+In Ready Player Two, the artists incorporated elements of popular culture—in particular science fiction, and various comic and gaming cultures—to consider how these forms read as symbols of cultural identity and presented possibilities for rethinking race relations in contemporary society.
+This body of work acknowledged and gave shape to concealed and erased immigrant and indigenous histories through common interests in what the artists collectively refer to as “consumer geek culture.”

 In their independent practices, both Assu and Tang frequently use art historical references to unpack the history of colonization, and remix the visual language of popular culture to explore ongoing implications of consumerism and globalization.
 Humour is common ground for these artists, and is often employed as a foil for the critical lens intrinsic to their practices.
 Both artists cite arcade games, science fiction novels and television programs, and comic book stores as profound influences on their development as adolescents and on their present day artistic practices.